jub77/grafikon/README.md

     * or use `grafikon.cmd` (`grafikon.sh`)

 Outputs can be added from menu (bundled with program as default): *File > Import > Import outputs*.
+The outputs are then generated from *Outputs > Outputs...* by pressing *Generate all* button.

+In order to use Groovy string templates as well as output templates directly in the gtm, the type of the diagram in *Settings > Settings...* has to be set to *raw*.
+All Groovy scripts and templates are stripped from loaded gtm otherwise.

 ![Grafikon](https://jub.parostroj.net/grafikon/grafikon.png)